Klipper3d/klipper/docs/Installation.md

 Klipper is currently in an experimental state.
 These instructions assume the software will run on a Raspberry Pi computer in conjunction with OctoPrint.
-Klipper supports only Atmel ATmega based micro-controllers and Arduino Due (Atmel SAM3x8e ARM micro-controllers) printers at this time.
+Klipper supports Atmel ATmega based micro-controllers and Arduino Due (Atmel SAM3x8e ARM micro-controllers) printers.

 It is recommended that a Raspberry Pi 2 or Raspberry Pi 3 computer be used as the host.
 The software will run on a first generation